Fuubukii/Dacheng/themes/hugo-universal-theme/README.md

 [params.recent_posts]
     enable = true
-    title = "From our blog"
+    title = "From our products"
     subtitle = "Pellen"
     hide_summary = false
 ```

 Recent posts use `.Summary` property and by default, Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` page variable for use in your templates.
 You may customize the summary length by setting summaryLength in your site configuration.
-When setting the `hide_summary` configuration property to `true` the summary will be hidden on the recent posts as well as the blogs list page.
+When setting the `hide_summary` configuration property to `true` the summary will be hidden on the recent posts as well as the productss list page.

 #### Footer